Steven Spielberg movie shoot means free parking in downtown Huntington

 The on-street parking ban is from 6 p.m.
 Monday to 6 a.m.
 Wednesday, town officials have said.

-Locations where parking will be banned, according to the town, are: New York Avenue between Carver Street and Elm Street, on the east side of the street only, Elm Street from New York Avenue to Nassau Road, New Street from Main Street to Carver, Carver to Prospect Street and Green Street, from Main Street to Carver.
+Locations where parking will be banned, according to the town, are: New York Avenue between Carver Street and Elm Street, on the east side of the street only, Elm Street from New York Avenue to Nassau Road, New Street from Main Street to Carver Street, Carver Street from New York Avenue to Prospect Street and Green Street, from Main Street to Carver Street.

-Free parking lots on New Street and for the former Chase Bank on the corner of New York Avenue and Gerard Street will be closed Monday, starting at 6 p.m. to Wednesday at 6 p.m., town officials said.
+Parking lots on New Street and for the former Chase Bank on the corner of New York Avenue and Gerard Street will be closed Monday, starting at 6 p.m. to Wednesday at 6 a.m., town officials said.

 Smyth said the production company will be using those lots for trailers, trucks and equipment.